 Meanwhile, teenagers from Macedonia and elsewhere run numerous Facebook pages on behalf of other American politicians to earn money driving user traffic to third-party sites.
 Shabby marketers employ the same tactics to sell literally everything else.

-I haven’t used Facebook since early in 2011.
-I signed up initially because a client at the time was using it exclusively to communicate, rather than regular email.
-When that engagement completed successfully, I closed my account.
-During my time using it, though, even back then, my experiences convinced me that those who choose to use Facebook should be a lot more careful than they are.
-Most don’t even know what that means.
+I last used Facebook in early 2011 in order to communicate with a client who was using it exclusively n place of regular email.
+Once that engagement completed successfully, I closed my account but not before I was convinced that those who choose to use Facebook should be more careful than they are.

-What does that mean?
-If you’re going to continue using Facebook, here are some suggestions:
+If you choose to continue using Facebook, here are some suggestions: